 The authors of this study note the significance of this as more and more jobs have elevated educational requirements, especially advanced degrees.

 Related Reading: Graduation Season: Dos and Don’ts for Divorced Parents

 Multiple Factors at Work

 As is so often the case in these situations, there are more factors in play than just divorce.
 But there are links.
-The team also looked at the education level of the parents as well as social capital, like the parent’s emotional investment in their kids.
+The team also looked at the education level of the parents as well as social capital, as the parent’s emotional investment in their kids.
 They found that parents who stayed married were generally more educated than those who divorced and that there was a significant difference in income.

 Susan Stewart, a sociology professor at ISU and a co-author of the study, notes that divorce often has a substantial impact on finances.
-She says, “You are essentially starting over and much of the income that would have gone to a child’s education is sucked up with all the transitions that are part of divorce.”
+She says, “You are essentially starting over and much of the income that would have gone to a child’s education is sucked up with all the transitions that are part of the divorce.”
 In some cases, this limits a child’s access to post-secondary education.

 Related Reading: Split Custody: Why Courts Rarely Separate Siblings in Divorce

 Impact of Age

 As you can probably guess, the age of the children when their parents divorced also impacted their likelihood of continuing education.
 Children who were older than 18-years-old when the marriage ended were 35% more likely to get a college degree than those who were under 18 or still lived at home.

 Again, this makes a great deal of sense.
 18 is the age when most children move out, start college and the rest.
 Once that process has begun, it’s probably easier to continue.
 Many are now responsible for supporting themselves financially.
 If they live elsewhere, they may not witness as much of the conflict that leads to divorce.
 It’s likely much less traumatic and distracting if you don’t see it every moment you’re at home.
 Older kids are also more mature and better emotionally equipped to deal with divorce and the fallout.